 We have many Kaiser patients on this forum, and you might start a new thread with the Kaiser name in it to draw them to your questions about what they normally do and what kind of machines they supply.

 Yes, that blue eyed beauty is my cat!
 He is a seal point, bi-color Ragdoll.
-He is 9 yrs old, and I adopted him in '08 from folks who could no longer care for him.
+I adopted him in '08 from folks who could no longer care for him.
 He is a joy and makes me smile each and every day.